Shfiso-a/IRC/README.md

-# BetaIRC - Custom IRC Protocol Implementation
+# BetaIRC - IRC client and server

 A modern IRC (Internet Relay Chat) server and client